ahmadmdabit/RepoAIfy/README.md

 dotnet build D:\engamd89-dev\dotnet\dotnet-utils\RepoAIfy
 ```

+**Note:** The example above uses an absolute path for clarity within this CLI context.
+For improved portability, you might use a relative path like `dotnet build RepoAIfy` if running from the solution directory.

 This will compile the project and place the executable in the `bin/Debug/net9.0/` (or `bin/Release/net9.0/`) subdirectory within the `RepoAIfy` project folder.

 ### Run the Application